 Offline stores may not have all the clues for many business reasons, especially as they purchase from distributors to sell.
 However, online stores that most often get a royalty for sampling these products for most suppliers have these products with precise reviews, descriptions, delivery methodologies, and price.
 One popular store with these shoe glues online is Amazon.com.

 What are Glue Primers?

-These are chemical agents that are used to overcome surface sensitivity that is a limitation in most shoe glue usage.
+These are chemical agents that one can use to overcome surface sensitivity that is a limitation in most shoe glue usage.
 They serve as intermediate and make some specific shoe glues versatile on different surfaces.

 What is surface sensitivity?

-Surface sensitivity refers to a phenomenon in which a glue shares some properties with the assembling surfaces that it cannot quickly bind them or even when it binds durability is not secured.
+Surface sensitivity refers to a phenomenon in which a glue shares some properties with the assembling surfaces.
+So it cannot quickly bind them or even when it binds durability is not secured.
 When this is observed, it is important to employ a glue primer to serve as an intermediate for the binding.